Student20231/Hello/h6 Iceberg.md

 2. Marketplace

-In "thehiddenwiki.com", I noticed a site called "Bitpharma" which sells illegal substances such as cocaine.
+In "thehiddenwiki.com" (The widden wiki, 2023), I noticed a site called "Bitpharma" (Bitpharma, 2023) which sells illegal substances such as cocaine.
 I didn`t want to click on anything but it seemed to me that the products could be bought using euros or bitcoin:

 <img width="364" alt="Hidden wiki" src="https://github.com/Student20231/Hello/assets/149126670/b374be11-9dfe-438d-ab04-4389130048ac">
 <img width="584" alt="Bitpharma" src="https://github.com/Student20231/Hello/assets/149126670/73cc5cb1-116e-49e3-838c-c502d89fb53a">